How Many Units of Botox Do I Need? A Guide to Dysport, Letybo & Jeuveau

 Not necessarily.
 While Dysport typically requires more units, the cost per unit is lower.
 This usually balances out so the overall treatment cost is very similar to Botox.

-2. How long do Botox and Dysport results last?
+2. How long do Botox, Dysport, Letybo, and Jeuveau last?

 3. Can I switch between Botox and Dysport?